katur/gunsiano/README.md

 # Gunsiano Lab Website

-Django-based website for a _Caenorhabditis elegans_ genomics lab.
+Website for a _Caenorhabditis elegans_ genomics lab.

 The public interface gives basic information about the lab and its research.